Metro station: Architectural design

 Metro stations, more so than railway and bus stations, often have a characteristic artistic design that can identify each stop.
 Some have sculptures or frescoes.
 For example, London's Baker Street station is adorned with tiles depicting Sherlock Holmes.
 The tunnel for Paris' Concorde station is decorated with tiles spelling the Déclaration des Droits de l'Homme et du Citoyen.
 Every metro station in Valencia, Spain has a different sculpture on the ticket-hall level.
 Alameda station is decorated with fragments of white tile, like the dominant style of the Ciutat de les Arts i les Ciències.
 Each of the original four stations in the Olympic Green on Line 8 of the Beijing Subway are decorated in Olympic styles, while the downtown stations are decorated traditionally with elements of Chinese culture.
 On the Tyne and Wear Metro, the station at Newcastle United's home ground St James' Park is decorated in the clubs famous black and white stripes.
 Each station of the Red Line and Purple Line subway in Los Angeles was built with different artwork and decorating schemes, such as murals, tile artwork and sculptural benches.
 Every station of the Mexico City Metro is prominently identified by a unique icon in addition to its name, because the city had high illiteracy rates at the time the system was designed.

-Some metro systems, such as those of Naples, Stockholm, Moscow, St. Petersburg, Tashkent, Kyiv, Montreal, Lisbon, Kaohsiung and Prague are famous for their beautiful architecture and public art.
+Some metro systems, such as those of Naples, Stockholm, Moscow, St. Petersburg, Tashkent, Kyiv, Montreal, Lisbon, Kaohsiung and Prague are famous for their architecture and public art.
 The Paris Métro is famous for its Art Nouveau station entrances; while the Athens Metro is known for its display of archeological relics found during construction.
-And the London Underground is famous for its oxblood red faïence blocks including pillars and semi-circular first-floor windows station buildings designed by Leslie Green.
+And the London Underground fetures oxblood red faïence blocks including pillars and semi-circular first-floor windows station buildings designed by Leslie Green.

 However, it is not always the case that metro designers strive to make all stations artistically unique.
 Sir Norman Foster's new system in Bilbao, Spain uses the same modern architecture at every station to make navigation easier for the passenger, though some may argue that this is at the expense of character.

 Metro stations usually feature prominent poster and video advertising, especially at locations where people are waiting, producing an alternative revenue stream for the operator.